openedx/edx-documentation/en_us/course_authors/source/index.rst

 .. _document index:

 ##################################
-Building and Running an edX Course
+Building and Running an MITx Online Course
 ##################################

 .. toctree::